smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/readme.md

 ## Windowing Functions
 🔵&nbsp;&nbsp;&nbsp;[Table Of Contents](#table-of-contents)

-When working with window functions, we can use the NULL marker when order is not important.
+When working with window functions, we can use the NULL marker when order is not essential.

 ---------------------------------------------------------